Advertiser Disclosure

 The biggest drawbacks of checking accounts are:

-According to ValuePenguin, in 2020 the average interest-bearing checking account at a brick-and-mortar bank paid only 0.04% APY (annual percentage yield).
+• Little or No Interest: According to the FDIC, as of March 2024, the average interest-bearing checking account at a brick-and-mortar bank paid only 0.07% APY (annual percentage yield).

 Types of Checking Accounts